xfusek08/sdf-edit-rs/README.md

-# An SDF Scene Renderer in Rust
+# SDF Scene Renderer in Rust

 This repo contains an application implementing a renderer and manipulator of SDF-based 3d models implemented in [Rust](https://www.rust-lang.org/) using the [wgpu](https://wgpu.rs/) graphical API.